 Lincoln on Leadership: Executive Strategies for Tough Times by Donald Phillips

 Leadership is an elusive concept with vague and ambiguous rules.
 This is why the art of leading people is so difficult to master.
 To help us understand what works and what doesn’t work, we look to our heroes.
-Abraham Lincoln, is one of my heroes and he is known for his extremely effective leadership style.
-After all, he held the union together and saved the United States from falling apart during the Civil War.
+Abraham Lincoln is one of my heroes and he is known for his extremely effective leadership style.
+After all, he did hold the union together and saved the United States from falling apart during the Civil War.
 Donald Phillips researched his actions, read his letters and notes, and studied his life to come up with some fundamental principles as to why Abraham Lincoln was such a great leader.

 Lincoln on Leadership Part 1 – People

 Get out of the office and circulate among the troops

 - Your people are your most valuable asset, so it’s vital that you get out of the office (frequently) and get to know them.

 - Subordinates are going to be more comfortable, open, direct, and truthful in their own environment.
 When you’re in your subordinate’s space, you’re going to get the most up to date and accurate information.
 You also want to get out into their space so you have visibility in the workplace.
 This allows you to set the example and maintain casual contact in a relaxed atmosphere.
 Those casual conversations lead to commitment and loyalty.

 - Give sincere praise and compliments when merited.

 - Have a good temper, pleasant demeanor, and affability around your subordinates.
 If you’re frustrated about something, vent behind closed doors.

 - Be willing to do the things you ask your people to do.
 Get out there and help/join them in their work if possible.